credify-pte-ltd/Nodejs-Credify-JS-Example/README.md

 #### `POST: /data-provider/encrypted-claims`

-This encrypts passed claim values with a public key of data receivers.
+This encrypts passed claim values with a public key of a data receiver.

 [Detailed spec is here](https://developers.credify.one/how-to-use-servicex/be-data-provider.html#encrypted-claims-api).

+---

 ### Data receiver